prosperousZ/Couple-mini-games/README.md

 # Couple-mini-games
-A couple of mini java games
+A couple of mini java games created by me and my friend during the fall semester and spring semester.